ctoslab/APKPROTECTOR/README.md

 1. Download APK & install it

-To learn more please watch this video: https://youtu.be/8JHCzasirHI
+To learn more please watch this video (To see this video you need to subscribe first and send me your e-mail address in https://t.me/ctoslab): https://youtu.be/8JHCzasirHI

 ### 💰 Donate